-Part Two: Fee and Access Plan (required for publication)
+Part Two: Fee and Access Plan

-Fee and Access Plan Name of institution Grŵp Llandrillo Menai Duration of the fee and access plan 1 August 2022 to 31 August 2023 Section 1 - Fee levels Section 1.1 - Fee levels or the determination of a fee level at each location (Guidance paragraphs 88-97) Fee level Location of course New full time students level 4 (2022-2023 entrants), and new students with direct entry to level 6 who have not previously studied at GLIM £8,300 Grwp Llandrillo Menai location : Rhos-on-Sea: Qualifications : HNC, Certificate of Higher Education, Fou ndation Degree (FdSc, FdA, FdEng) Grwp Llandrillo Menai location : Rhyl Qualifications : Certificate of Higher Education Grwp Llandrillo Menai location : Dolgellau Qualifications : Foundation Degree (FdSc, FdA) Grwp Llandrillo Menai location : Parc Menai Qualifications : Foundation Degree (FdA); First Degree (B A) Continuing full time level 5 students (2021/2022 entrants) £8,300 Grwp Llandrillo Menai location : Rhos-on-Sea Qualifications : Foundation Degree (FdSc, FdA, FdEng)
+Fee and Access Plan Name of institution Grŵp Llandrillo Menai Duration of the fee and access plan The institution should specify the dates between which the institution will operate its 2023/24 and 2024/25 academic years.
+We would expect this to be 1 August 2023 to 31 July 2025.
+(Guidance paragraphs 78-79) 1st August 2023 to 31st July 2025 Section 1 - Fee levels Section 1.1 - Fee levels or the determination of a fee level at each location Fee level Location of course New full time students level 4 (2023 and 2024 entrants), and new students with direct entry to level 6 who have not previously studied at GLIM £8,300 The fee level relates to academic years 2023/24 and 2024/25 Grwp Llandrillo Menai location: Rhos-on-Sea: Qualifications: HNC, Certificate of Higher Education, Foundation Degree (FdSc, FdA, FdEng) The fee level relates to academic years 2023/24 and 2024/25 Grwp Llandrillo Menai location: Rhyl Qualifications: Certificate of Higher Education The fee level relates to academic years 2023/24 and 2024/25 Grwp Llandrillo Menai location: Dolgellau Qualifications: Foundation Degree (FdSc, FdA)